 Often, houses have a single chimney for various appliances such as furnaces, water heaters, fireplaces, etc. However, all these appliances should have designated flues.
 A single flue for various appliances is dangerous as harmful gasses from one appliance can be conducted to another via the shared flue.

 While multiple flues in a single chimney are allowed, they should be divided by a wythe wall.
 Also, the partitions should be bonded or tied securely to the chimney, according to NFPA 211-2019.

 Chimney flues and liners go hand in hand.
-While a flue is tasked to take the exhaust gasses out of the house, it is still close to a drywall and other materials that can catch fire.
-A chimney liner is, therefore, placed inside the flue to limit the heat transfer and prevent fires.
+While a flue is tasked to remove the exhaust gasses from the house, it is still close to drywall and other materials that can catch fire.
+A chimney liner is, therefore, placed inside the flue to limit heat transfer and prevent fires.

 The liner also keeps the flue bricks safe from harmful byproducts of combustion that would otherwise disintegrate the mortar in between the bricks, creating cracks.
 These cracks are dangerous because of two main reasons: